 - If there is a change in location, ownership, or designated Responsible Veterinarian, a new application with fee must be submitted to the Board and must be submitted PRIOR to the change occurring.
-This will allow continuous operation of the premise.
+This will allow continuous operation of the premises.

-Note to Mobile Unit Premise License holders: If your mobile unit is based out of your home and you move, you must re-apply for a new premise license at the new home address if the mobile unit will continue to be based from your home.
+Note to Mobile Unit Premises License holders: If your mobile unit is based out of your home and you move, you must re-apply for a new premise license at the new home address if the mobile unit will continue to be based from your home.
 Further, if you notify the Board of an address and/or employment change, you must signify whether you want the address information changed for just your veterinary license or for both the veterinary license AND the premise license!
-We will not automatically change your premise information based on an address change form!
+We will not automatically change your premises information based on an address change form!

 Note to Premises License Applicants with Mobile Clinics: A mobile clinic (i.e. a vehicle such as a RV where services are provided inside the vehicle) premises license cannot be combined with a license for a clinic/hospital.

 NOTICE: Pursuant to Section 41-1093.01, Arizona Revised Statutes, an agency shall limit all occupational regulations to regulations that are demonstrated to be necessary to specifically fulfill a public health, safety or welfare concern.
 Pursuant to Sections 41-1093.02 and 41-1093.03, Arizona Revised Statutes, you have the right to petition this agency to repeal or modify the occupational regulation or bring an action in a court of general jurisdiction to challenge the occupational regulation and to ensure compliance with Section 41-1093.01, Arizona Revised Statutes.